lucasthim/fuzzy-c-means/README.md

 ## Contributing
 Pull requests are more than welcome!
 For major changes, please open an issue first to discuss what you would like to change.

+## Future Work
+An Optimization of Fuzzy Clustering is under development and can be seen in the file Hybrid_FCM_PSO_Clustering.
+Optimization process is done using the Particle Swarm Optimization algorithm to mitigate the chance of a bad clustering initialization.
 ## License
 [MIT](https://choosealicense.com/licenses/mit/)